Jean-Baptiste-Lasselle/the-traefik-experiment/counter-measure-1/README.md

 After our SecOps toolchain generated, commited and pushed this `README.md`, our SecOps guys added a few more commits, to include miscellaneous complementary information, like Comments in the table below.
 But essentially, they  gety their hands on their Recipe's Git repos.

-SecOps are monitored By  Chief Devops Officer (me) : Chief Devops Officer make them comply with rules, using good old CI/CD and user permissions classics.
+SecOps are monitored By  Chief Devops Officer (me) : Chief Devops Officer (CDO) make them comply with rules, using good old CI/CD and user permissions classics.
+The rules he makes them comply with, are classic coding style, exapmple mandatory unit tests mapped to repo issues, plus architecture evolution monitoring involving CDO breaking down code and re-design deep architecture, propagated with SecOps framework updates.

 | Security Risk ID | Security Risk Registry ID |  Date team applied recipe (When was executed that Recipe) | IAAC Recipe | Release TAG of Recipe (Which version was executed ?) | hyperlink to Tests results of Recipe's execution | Comments |